besscampbell/Patisserie/README.md

 # Pierre's Patisserie

-#### Friday Project for Epicodus using a Many-to-Many and User Authentication , 1.15.2020
+#### Friday Project for Epicodus using a Many-to-Many and User Authentication, 1.15.2020

 #### By Bess Campbell